How the process unfolds

 The Mediator does not act professionally for either party in drawing the memorandum of understanding.
 His aim is to record as precisely as possible what the parties have agreed.
 This document will be written in simple plain English so that both parties are absolutely clear as to the points agreed.

-When the parties finally separate, there are five alternatives:
+When the parties finally separate, there are four alternatives:

 - The parties simply go home and carry out the agreed terms without any further professional help.